 Down syndrome is caused by the presence of an extra chromosome number 21 in the cells of the developing baby.
 In an unscreened population, about one in every 700 babies is born with Down syndrome.
-Usually it is not inherited, so a baby can be affected even if there is no history of Down syndrome in the family.
+Usually, it is not inherited, so a baby can be affected even if there is no history of Down syndrome in the family.
 Although Down syndrome occurs more frequently as mothers get older, about 70 percent of babies with Down syndrome are born to women who are younger than 35 years old.
-Down syndrome is always associated with mental retardation and is often associated with physical problems such as heart defects and difficulties with sight and hearing.
+Down syndrome is always associated with moderate to severe developmental disability and is often associated with physical problems such as heart defects and difficulties with sight and hearing.
 It is not possible to assess the degree of handicap before the baby is born.
 About nine out of 10 babies with Down syndrome will survive their first year, and nearly half of these will reach 60 years of age.

 The First Trimester Test is performed between 10 and 13 completed weeks of pregnancy to screen for Down syndrome - this test is not used to screen for open neural tube defects.
 It combines information from an ultrasound examination of your baby with maternal blood analysis.
 It is suitable for women of all ages.
 It is a screening test and cannot determine definitely whether or not a baby has Down syndrome.
-The test identifies those women who have an increased risk of Down syndrome pregnancy so that they can be offered a diagnostic test (such as chorionic villus sampling).
+The test identifies those women who have an increased likelihood of Down syndrome pregnancy so that they can be offered a diagnostic test (such as chorionic villus sampling).
 The diagnostic test identifies women who actually have an affected pregnancy.

 The Integrated Test is performed in two stages.
 The first stage is ideally performed at 11 or 12 weeks of pregnancy, but any time between 10 and 13 weeks is acceptable.
 The second stage is ideally performed at 15 or 16 weeks of pregnancy and no later than 22 weeks.
-The first stage involves: an ultrasound examination to precisely determine the gestational age of the pregnancy and to measure the nuchal translucency (NT) thickness, a space at the back of the baby's neck; taking a blood sample to measure the concentration of the marker, pregnancy associated plasma protein-A (PAPP-A); and telling you the recommended date for taking a second blood sample for the second stage of the test.
+The first stage involves an ultrasound examination to precisely determine the gestational age of the pregnancy and to measure the nuchal translucency (NT) thickness, a space at the back of the baby's neck; taking a blood sample to measure the concentration of the marker, pregnancy-associated plasma protein-A (PAPP-A); and telling you the recommended date for taking a second blood sample for the second stage of the test.
 The second stage involves: taking a second blood sample to measure the concentration of the following four markers: alpha-fetoprotein (AFP) human chorionic gonadotropin (hCG) unconjugated estriol (uE3) inhibin-A (inhA); and integrating the measurements from the first and second stages into a single screening result.
-The NT measurement and the levels of the five markers in your blood are used, together with your age, to estimate your risk of having a pregnancy affected by Down syndrome.
-In pregnancies with Down syndrome, PAPP-A, AFP and uE3 levels tend to be low, and NT measurement, inhA and hCG levels tend to be raised.
-The level of AFP in the second blood sample is also used to determine if there is an increased risk of spina bifida or anencephaly.
+The NT measurement and the levels of the five markers in your blood are used, together with your age, to estimate your likelihood of having a pregnancy affected by Down syndrome.
+In pregnancies with Down syndrome, PAPP-A, AFP, and uE3 levels tend to be low, and NT measurement, inhA, and hCG levels tend to be raised.
+The level of AFP in the second blood sample is also used to determine if there is an increased likelihood of spina bifida or anencephaly.

 By using information from both stages, the test is safer and more effective than a test using information from the first stage alone.
 It will better distinguish affected from unaffected pregnancies, reducing the chance that a Down syndrome pregnancy is missed, as well as reducing the chance that you will need an invasive diagnostic test, such as an amniocentesis.